-The Special Conditions Application is available for students and their families who have already completed a FAFSA if there has been a change to the student, parent or spouse’s financial information.
+The Special Conditions Application is available for students and their families who have already completed a FAFSA and there has been a change to the student, parent, or spouse’s financial information.
 The U.S. Department of Education allows financial aid administrators to determine which conditions warrant further review.
 There are limitations to what conditions financial aid administrators can consider.
 To remain equitable, our office will review all applications on a case-by-case basis.

 - Loss of job/reduction in income

 - Reduced earnings due to disability or natural disaster